benetech/martus.martus-build/BuildFiles/Documents/README.txt

 - Updated version of English User Guide

-D. Changes from version 3.3 to version 3.3.2
+E. Changes from version 3.3 to version 3.3.2

 - Fixed issues related to expanded grids that contain data-driven- dropdowns, such as user interface slowness or freezing when tabbing